European Journalism in the Digital Age: A Legal and Practical Boot Camp for Journalists, Activists and Lawyers

 Journalism is under pressure.
 So, democracy itself is too.
 Coincidence?
 We don’t think so.
 Just as independent journalism and democracy are inextricably interwoven, like the threads of a flag, so do the rise of illiberalism and the collapse of journalism follow, one after the other.

 It is time to start rebuilding, first one, then the other.

 European Journalism in the Digital Age (EJDA) is a unique training program designed to give journalists, activists and everyone involved in the field of publishing in the public interest the tools they need to understand the myriad challenges arising from the digital revolution and from illiberal rollbacks.

 The Center for Media, Data, and Society at the Central European University, in Budapest, is announcing an open call for candidates for this certificate-based legal training program for journalists, civil society advocates and media lawyers in Central and Southeastern Europe.
 The EJDA is a unique ‘hybrid’-style online and offline course that focuses on providing participants with the fundamentals of media and freedom of expression law in the digital age and practical solutions for combatting threats from litigants, hackers, and hostile governments.
-The course features an intensive two-day workshop in Belgrade on the weekend of May 20-21, 2017, followed by nine weeks of top-level online instruction.
+The course features an intensive two-day workshop in the Balkans region (location TBA) on the weekend of May 25-27, 2018, followed by nine weeks of top-level online instruction.

 The program is highly selective.
 We are looking for the region’s most highly skilled and committed practitioners, regardless of age or experience.
 The program, which seeks to create an elite network of journalists, activists, and lawyers, covers all expenses, including tuition and travel.